reasonml/reason/FUTURE.md

 - Fewer unnecessary wrappings in type declarations (#1616)
 - Parse and print attributes on object type rows (#1637)
 - Better printing for multiple type equations in a module type in a function arg (#1641)
+- Better printing for unary -. in labelled argument (#1642)